baylesa-dev/R-Type/README.md

 ## Introduction

-For this project of the Advanced C++ knowledge unit, R-Type will introduce us to networked video game development.
+For this project of the Advanced C++ knowledge unit, R-Type introduce networked video game development.

 We had to implement a multi-threaded server and a graphical client, using a re-usable game engine of our own design.
 Our game had also to be fun to play!

 For the sad ignorants among you who may not know this best-selling video game, which accounts for countless lost hours of our childhood, here is a little introduction.

 The purpose of this project was to create a one-to-four player game, using a client/server architecture.

+## Getting Started

+Checkout the [Build and Launch]() documentation to get started.

 ## Build and Launch